-This effect is especially pronounced when the trajectory analysis is I/O bound and the computational time is comparable to or smaller than the I/O time, as evidenced in

-Figure 4-6, where better scaling is obtained for higher ratios of the compute to the I/O time.
+This effect is especially pronounced when the trajectory analysis is I/O bound and the computational time is comparable to or smaller than the I/O time, as evidenced in Figure 4-8, where better scaling is obtained for higher ratios of the compute to the I/O time.

-The trajectory in the XTC format (produced by the widely used Gromacs package [79]) is natively read by MDAnalysis [74] using the standard C fopen() call to read the trajectory file.
+The trajectory in the XTC format (produced by the widely used Gromacs package [84]) is natively read by MDAnalysis [79] using the standard C fopen() call to read the trajectory file.
 We tested instead parallel MPI-I/O as implemented in the parallel HDF5 library for the HDF5 format.
-For this proof of concept we converted the XTC trajectory to HDF5 even though HDF5 is not widely used in the biomolecular simulation field.
+For this proof of concept we converted the XTC trajectory to HDF5 because even though HDF5 is not widely used in the biomolecular simulation field is one of the few used formats that directly supports integration with MPI-I/O.